Plasma Radiation

 Radiation wall load upper limit

-This constraint can be activated by stating icc = 67
+This constraint can be activated by stating icc = 67 in the input file.

-The limiting value of q_{\text{fw,rad}} in \mathrm {MWm^{-2}} is be set using input parameter pflux_fw_rad_max
+The limiting value of q_{\text{fw,rad}} in \mathrm {MWm^{-2}} is be set using input parameter pflux_fw_rad_max.

-can be varied also.
+The scaling value fpflux_fw_rad_max can be varied also.

 -